 To the extent any timeframe within which a California Native American tribe must request consultation and the lead agency must begin the consultation process relating to an Environmental Impact Report, Negative Declaration, or Mitigated Negative Declaration under CEQA extends beyond September 30, 2021, the tribe and lead agency will receive the benefit of the extension so long as the triggering event occurred on or before September 30, 2021.

-Regarding public meetings subject to the Bagley-Keene Open Meeting Act and the Brown Act, to the language in the Governor's March 17, 2020, Executive Order (EO) N-29-20 has been superseded by EO N-8-21, Paragraph 44.
-All of the provisions concerning the conduct of public meetings apply through September 30, 2021.
+Regarding public meetings subject to the Bagley-Keene Open Meeting Act and the Brown Act, Executive Order provisions allowing increased flexibility for local and state bodies to conduct public meetings via teleconference expired on September 30, 2021.

 These publications compile bills passed by the Legislature during previous sessions and sent to the Governor’s Office for consideration.
 The bills that pertain to local and regional governance, including any changes to CEQA.
 While comprehensive, the publications are do not cover all bills that may be relevant to local and regional government.